MintyFresh007/Java-Files/README.md

 # Stock Portfolio Application

-This is a beginner-friendly Java console application that simulates a basic brokerage account.
+This is a simple Java console application that simulates a basic brokerage account.
 The program allows a user to deposit cash, withdraw cash, buy stocks, sell stocks, display transaction history, and view the current portfolio.

 The following skills and concepts were used throughout this project: